San Francisco Herald: Sample editorials

 On 1 January 1855 the Daily Herald ran an editorial on the city's progress, referring to a detailed article that described the growth of the city.

 There were now 638 brick buildings with a valuation of $13,618,750.

 Among the more valuable, the New Merchant's Exchange, property of Jardine, Matheson & Co. of China, "cost $100,000 and is one of the many instances of confidence in our prosperity exhibited by capitalists abroad."

-On 7 January 1855 the Daily Herald published an editorial that questioned why the school tax had fallen from $18,685.11 for 1853 to $6,483.24 for 1854 despite that fact that the number of children had grown.
+On 7 January 1855 the Daily Herald published an editorial that questioned why the school tax had fallen from $18,685.11 for 1853 to $6,483.24 for 1854 despite the fact that the number of children had grown.

 The Herald wrote in laudatory terms of homestead associations:

 On 4 January 1855 the Daily Herald wrote an article headlined "Filth among Chinese" that discussed overcrowded buildings occupied by Chinese immigrants with disposal of "every description of filth" through trap doors cut in the ground floor.

 The Herald also published a letter expressing concern that Negroes might be voting.

 In 1853 A.J.
 Moulder of the Herald presented episodes in the life of Captain Joseph R. Walker, who had explored the Colorado River and Grand Canyon, and met the Hopi of the region.